 Because of the different meteorological conditions here, monitoring marine weather has a different scope in Central Asia compared to the conditions near Europe for instance.
 That’s reflected in the local team:

-We have 5 engineers, who maintain the metocean stations.
+We have 4 engineers, who maintain the metocean stations.
 As we have mentioned in one of our previous articles, that’s key for our business as all stations transmit data in real time and greatly enhance observations in an area where they are sparse, so helping the weather forecasting for the area.
-Twice a year this team completes servicing including calibration checks, along with emergency service visits when data are seen to be wrong or missing.
+This team completes servicing including calibration checks, along with emergency service visits when data are seen to be wrong or missing.

 Another employee that stands out is 1 security staff who lives nearby a remote weather monitoring station, providing security for that location.
 There’s also 4 admin staff running the branch office, an operations manager visiting bi-monthly.